cirosantilli/x86-assembly-cheat/README.md

 and more.

-NASM manual says it is inconvenient to write by hand, maybe because is is meant to be a gcc backend.
+NASM manual says it is inconvenient to write by hand, maybe because is is meant to be a GCC backend.

 #### GCC